pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-image/create-image.md

 3. In Task 1 of this lab, You already noted the tenancy namespace.
 If not, then for finding the Namespace of the tenancy, select the *Hamburger Menu* -> *Developer Services* -> *Container Registry*, as shown.
 In the compartment, you will find the Namespace.
     ![Tenancy Namespace](images/TenancyNamespace.png)

 4. Now you have both the Tenancy Namespace and Endpoint for your region.
 Copy the following command and paste it in your text editor.
-Then replace the `END_POINT_OF_YOUR_REGION` with the endpoint of your region name, `NAMESPACE_OF_YOUR_TENANCY` with your tenancy's namespace and `your_first_name` with your first name in lower case.
+Then replace the `END_POINT_OF_YOUR_REGION` with the endpoint of your region name, `NAMESPACE_OF_YOUR_TENANCY` with your tenancy's namespace.
 Click on *Auxiliary Image* tab as shown.
     ![Auxiliary Tab](images/AuxiliaryTab.png)

     ````bash
-    <copy>END_POINT_OF_YOUR_REGION/NAMESPACE_OF_YOUR_TENANCY/test-domain-your_first_name:v1</copy>
+    <copy>END_POINT_OF_YOUR_REGION/NAMESPACE_OF_YOUR_TENANCY/test-model:v1</copy>
     ````

-> For example, in my case Auxiliary Image tag is `lhr.ocir.io/tenancynamespace/test-domain-ankit:v1`.
+> For example, in my case Auxiliary Image tag is `lhr.ocir.io/tenancynamespace/test-model:v1`.

 5. In the previous step, you also determined the tenancy namespace.
 Enter the  Auxiliary Image Registry Push Username as follows: `NAMESPACE_OF_YOUR_TENANCY`/`YOUR_ORACLE_CLOUD_USERNAME`. <br>